A county newspaper was chosen as the most suitable one and the most read locally to place the advert:

 The next to get up was Carole, Sylvia's mother, who was desperate for a cigarette.
 Then Joanna, who was Rose's mother, and last but not least, Yvonne.

-not aware of the mothers' leaving and their daughters were too
+aware of the mothers' leaving and their daughters were too busy

-busy obeying instructions.
-The girls were too shy or too
+obeying instructions.
+The girls were too shy or too frightened of

-frightened of what their mothers would say if they didn't do as
+what their mothers would say if they didn't do as they were told.

 Now there were four dolls, and four little girls dressed up as the four dolls.